 The CSNE at the University of Washington sponsors a 10-week Research Experience for Undergraduates (REU) on the Seattle campus during the summer.
-REU positions are also available at San Diego State University and Massachusetts Institute of Technology.
 This program provides undergraduate students with opportunities to work on research projects with scientists and to take part in workshop training sessions in ethics, communications, and scientific presentation skills designed to provide the undergraduate scientist with a solid foundation for graduate study.
-Undergraduates will help with research in one of labs at the UW, SDSU or MIT.
+Undergraduates will help with research in one of labs at the UW.

 REU Program Requirements